SokvisalMong/Notes/Sail/CS262 Final/KnownIssues.md

 ## Permission Issues

+Cause: Not entirely sure, but most likely what the current user is compared to what was used to install Laravel

 If you are having permission issues, make sure that the user you installed the laravel sail app with

 and the current user is the same one.